 - Prepaid Lease Payments

-Both real estate and finance teams have never had to collaborate more closely.
-Considering the technical, financial, and data-focused demands of lease management, organizations will need to allocate resources for support.
+In light of ASC 842, real estate and finance teams have never had to collaborate more closely.
+Considering lease management’s technical, financial, and data-focused demands, organizations must devote more resources to this challenge.

-The lease accounting changes require teamwork from numerous parties.
-Including real estate, facilities, human resources, c-suite, IT, and of course finance & accounting.
+The lease accounting changes require teamwork from numerous parties, including real estate, facilities, human resources, executives, IT, and finance & accounting.
 Understanding the new standards is one challenge.
 But creating a cross-department synergy and steering committee is another effort.

 The real estate team is the closest to operating leases and is thus one of the most significant obligations for lease classification and recording under ASC 842.
 As the finance team begins to navigate the lease accounting changes and the need to log operating and capital leases, sharing a single source of truth with the real estate team will be crucial to efficiency and compliance success.

 Lease Accounting Software

-Shameless plug, Occupier was built so that brokers could sign a new lease deal with the real estate team.
-The lease administration team could then take that new lease and automate the tracking of critical data and expenses.
-Meanwhile, the finance team can work to ensure the new lease is in compliance with ASC 842.
-All of those calculations and decisions can be shared with your auditors and internal or external collaborators, improving transparency and reporting integrity.
+Shameless plug on our behalf: Occupier was built so brokers could sign a new lease deal with the real estate team.
+With Occupier, lease administration teams can then take that new lease and automate the tracking of critical data and expenses, while the finance team can work to ensure the new lease complies with ASC 842.
+Those calculations and decisions can be shared with your auditors and internal or external collaborators, improving transparency and reporting integrity.

 Lease Accounting Implementation Best Practices

-On average, it takes 4 – 6 months to fully implement ASC 842, according to Deloitte.
-So, first-and-foremost, give yourself more time than expected to start the transition.
+On average, Deloitte estimates it takes 4 – 6 months to fully implement ASC 842.
+So you should ensure you give yourself more time than expected to start the transition.

-Ensure that your finance team leading the transition has buy-in and alignment from C-suite, Real Estate, HR, Legal, HR and Auditors.
-This is the biggest change that commercial real estate has seen.
-So, the demand to form a strong steering committee is strong.
-Bring auditors into the planning process early.
-They can assist in assumptions and judgements that have impacts on your lease accounting calculations.
+Ensure that your finance team leading the transition has buy-in and alignment from executives, Real Estate, HR, Legal, HR, and Auditors.
+Form a strong steering committee and bring auditors into the planning process early.
+They can assist in assumptions and judgments that impact your lease accounting calculations.

 2. Build Better Processes

 Use ASC 842 as an opportunity to build better lease management processes.
-If contracts and lease agreements were printed, signed, and left in a filing cabinet… then take the time to update your processes as an entire organization.
-Consider training programs that teach stakeholders how to identify a lease vs. a service contract.
+If contracts and lease agreements were printed, signed, and left in a filing cabinet, then take the time to update your processes as an entire organization.
+Consider training programs that teach stakeholders how to identify a lease instead of a service contract.

 Ditch the spreadsheet.
-The lease accounting changes represents a fundamental shift away from the manual spreadsheet mentality of the past.
-Fortunately, software is here to help.
+The lease accounting changes represent a fundamental shift away from the manual spreadsheet mentality of the past.
 Evaluate software partners who can assist in automating and calculating your lease accounting operations.

-Ensure your lease accounting processes are repeatable and trackable so auditors, and new accounting team members can replicate the operation.
+Ensure your lease accounting processes are repeatable and trackable so auditors and new accounting team members can replicate the function.
 Define how you will onboard newly signed lease deals.
-Plan out your orgs communication expectations surrounding lease terminations, and modifications.
+Plan out your organizational communication expectations surrounding lease terminations and modifications.

 Your Compliance Roadmap

-Effectively and seamlessly adopting the new standards requires strategic planning and vision.
-Tracking revenue contracts, evaluating contract modifications, and calculating present value through the lens of the new standards requires a committed due diligence team.
-It is an on-going process.
+Effectively and seamlessly adopting the ASC 842 standards requires strategic planning and vision.
+This involves tracking revenue contracts, evaluating contract modifications, and calculating present value through the lens of the new standards requires a committed due diligence team.